2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-convert-wide-dataset-to-long.md

 The `cols= starts_with("7")` is an example of the starting column number that you would like to being to condense by pivoting.
 In this example, column 7 of my dataset is where the first date column starts.
 The `names_to = "date"` is assigning the the column label.
 In this example, I would like to condense all my columns after column 7 into a single column labeled "date".
 The `values_to = 'rel_mobility'` is assigning the new values that are being condensed.
 In this specific example, the dataset I used was analyzing at relative mobility during each date.

-4. Finally, save the longer formatted file into a csv file in your designated output folder that is named based on the input but as "_longer" added on before .csv suffix.
+4. Finally, save the longer formatted file into a csv file in your designated output folder that is named based on the input but has "_longer" added on before .csv suffix.
 This can be done with:

 `basename_no_ext <- tools::file_path_sans_ext(basename(wide_data))
 file_name <-(paste0("output/..../", base name_no_ext, "_long.csv")